hanabi/hanabi.github.io/Reference.md

 * If someone gives a clue with a playable card in their hand and this forces the next player to have nothing to do, this is bad teamwork - unless there was a reason!
 * When this occurs, even if the clue looks like an ordinary *Save Clue*, it **must** be a *Play Clue*, since the player who was doing it was *Occupied*.
 * Furthermore, if an *Occupied Play Clue* is given to a card that is not directly playable right now, it must be an *Occupied Finesse*!
 * Note that the concept of being *Occupied* generalizes to lots of different kind of moves.
-For example, when an *Cccupied* player clues an off-chop 5, it is certainly not a *5 Stall* - it must be an *Occupied 5 Pull*!
+For example, when an *Occupied* player clues an off-chop 5, it is certainly not a *5 Stall* - it must be an *Occupied 5 Pull*!

 ### The Clandestine Finesse